AIVirtualDoctor/nft-lending-sdk-docs/contracts/stop-rent-nft.md

 import {collateralizedContractAddress, collateralFreeContractAddresses, paymentTokenProviderContractAddress, ...} from '/blockchainConfig';

-const signer = getSigner(); // Get signer from your created WEB3 instance or provider var nftSafeContractInstance;
+const signer = getSigner(); // Get a signer from your created WEB3 instance or provider var nftSafeContractInstance;
 var paymentTokenProviderInstance;

-// useNFtSafe hook to get desired NftSafe contract instance if(isCollateralized) {
+// Use the NFTSafe hook to get desired contract instance if(isCollateralized) {
   nftSafeContractInstance = useNFTSafeSDK(isCollateralized, signer, chainId); // isCollateralized = true
 }else{